tessgi/TessGiWebsite/content/pages/tpub/publications.md

 We request that scientific publications using data obtained from the TESS project include one of the following acknowledgments:

-*This paper includes data collected by the TESS mission.
-Funding for the TESS mission is provided by the NASA Explorer Program.*
+*This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
+Funding for the TESS mission is provided by NASA's Science Mission directorate*

 ## Publication database